ibm-cloud-docs/power-iaas/importing-boot-image.md

 # Importing a boot image
 {: #importing-boot-image}

-You can import an AIX or IBM i boot image by using the {{site.data.keyword.powerSysfull}} CLI or the console.
+You can import an AIX or IBM i boot image by using the {{site.data.keyword.powerSysFull}} CLI or the console.
 All data centers use **Tier 1 (NVMe-based flash storage)** or **Tier 3 (SSD flash storage)** storage types.
 The **Tier 1** storage type is best for customers who require higher throughput.
 Customers who do not require exceptionally high throughput and are looking to minimize costs want to select **Tier 3**.
 The storage types cannot be changed once the volume is created.
 A VM cannot have disks from both storage types.
 Large boot images take time to successfully import.
 You might experience a delay before receiving a confirmation message.
 {: shortdesc}

 If you previously deployed a VM on an old storage type (**SSD** or **standard**), no action is required.
 Your VM will continue to run using the old storage type.
 You can also add new disks from those legacy tiers.